 Facebook, Google, Apple, and Amazon are all eyeing financial services.
-Non-financial services businesses need to take a closer look at embedded financial services before these tech titans gobble up market share.
+As a result, non-financial services businesses need to take a closer look at embedded financial services before these tech titans gobble up market share.

 That’s because tech titans don’t expand into new verticals unless they see significant revenue opportunities.
 Think about it.
 Big tech has unique machine learning and artificial intelligence capabilities.
-They are not burdened by the legacy technology stacks of many banks.
+As a result, they are not burdened by the legacy technology stacks of many banks.

 And they can monetise financial services data in ways other business models can’t.

 Amazon has a lot of financial products for merchants and consumers.
 Insurance.
 Payments.
 And merchant working capital.
 Ultimately, Amazon wants to encourage more merchants to sell and more consumers to buy — and it knows lending can be a gateway to this.
 Imagine the troves of data Amazon collects from its marketplaces and these financial products.
 This knowledge allows them to refine their products continually.